 AN ISLAND ENCOUNTER

-It was a steamy, hot, summer day
+It was a steamy, hot and humid day

 I ordered a beer straight from the tap

-It was so cold and unbelievably refreshing
+It was cold and unbelievably refreshing

-I sat at a table alone
+I sat at a table all alone

 My hair wet, I was obviously sweating.

-She was wearing a long, cotton skirt
+She was wearing a long, pink polk a dot skirt

-Her dark hair pulled back from her face
+Her hair pulled away from her face

-I’d seen her from somewhere before
+I might have seen her somewhere before

 We were the only customers there